dillonHe/EasyEDA-Documents/Tutorial/new.md

 ## API Plug

 We spent months to realize this, maybe we need a full document to elaborate this function.
-Before we provide this, you can try to play.
+Check the [API document](./API.htm)
 ### How to find the plug entance
 ![](./images/API-entance.png)